hsenol1/COMP306_Database_Project/Backend/README.md

 mysql -u root -p supermarketdb < supermarket-export.sql

 # 3: Inserting data from xlsx files
-// Make sure you are in the upper SupermarketAPI folder python manage.py csv_to_db <table_name> <path_to_csv_file> --truncate [optional]
+// Make sure you are in the upper SupermarketAPI folder, csv files should be placed in the csv_files folder python manage.py csv_to_db <table_name> <path_to_csv_file> --truncate [optional]

 # 4: Export sql to the supermarket-export.sql file